BlockchainCommons/Open-Development/open-software-thirdparty-contract/legal-terms.md

 - _Dependencies_ that _Third Party_'s technical representative specifically preapproves in writing, by name and version, for a specific use case

-_Developer_ does not and cannot assign any Intellectual Property to _Third Party_ that is owned by _Blockchain Commons_.

 ## Determining Dependencies' Licenses

 _Developer_ may rely on LICENSE, COPYING, and similar files, as well as other copyright notices, header comments, or standardized software package metadata, to determine whether _Dependencies_ meet the requirements of [Dependencies](#dependencies).